brajeshwar/brajeshwar.github.io/_posts/2011/2011-08-21-mac-os-x-lion-understands-you-more-better.md

----
-layout: post
-title: Mac OS X Lion knows you!
+# Mac OS X Lion knows you!
----

 Another one of the many finer little details that makes the Mac OS X stand apart from everything else.
 I was tweaking my screensaver when I noticed that the places mentioned in my iPhoto Album are marked with the right icons.